programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 import matplotlib.pyplot as plt import glob
 ```
-We have imported the following new libraries:
+Besides the already familiar ones we have imported the following new libraries:

 * [numpy](https://numpy.org/) is used in scientific computing mainly for numerical operation.
 Here we use only one feature: it defines data types that Pandas can use.
-Its frequently used abbreviation is np.
+Its frequently used abbreviation is `np`.
 * [matplotlib.pyplot](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html) is one of the popular plotting libraries.
-Its frequently used abbreviation is plt.
+Its frequently abbreviated as `plt`.
-* [glob](https://docs.python.org/3/library/glob.html) (part of code Python) provides Unix style pathname pattern expansion
+* [glob](https://docs.python.org/3/library/glob.html) (part of core Python) provides Unix style pathname pattern expansion

 Then we define functions to process a single MARC21 record.
 We would like to extract two pieces of  information: the publication year and the number of subjects.
 For these we define two functions: `extract_subjects` that returns the distinct subjects a record has, and `extract_date` that extracts the publication year.